YaminYazdanpanah/Kalhor/README.md

 - Coil Landscapist: Image loading and caching
 - JUNIT: Unit testing
 - Timber: A logger with a small, extensible API.
-- Mockito: Mock objects for unit testing
+- MockK: Mock objects for unit testing
 - Retrofit2 & OkHttp3 : construct the REST APIs and network data.
 - Hilt: Dependency injector